Hithroc/ghc-proposals/proposals/0000-term-lookup-rules.md

     Tuple [a,b,c] = Tuple3 a b c
     {- ... -}
   ```
-* The `[a]` syntax means `[] a` when the `[]` type constructor is in scope, and a singleton list otherwise.
+* When looking in the type-level namespace, `[a]` syntax means `[] a` when the `[]` type constructor is in scope, and a singleton list otherwise.
 * The `(a,b)` syntax means `(,) a b`, where `(,)` is either the type constructor or the data constructor according to the name lookup rules in the given context.
 This also applies to tuples of other arities.
-* `[]` and `()`, `(,)`, `(,,)`, ..., type constructors are no longer visible by default and instead are exported in a new module `Data.BuiltInTypes` which is imported by default like `Prelude`. `-XNoImplicitBuiltInTypes` is introduced to change this behavior.
+* `[]` and `()`, `(,)`, `(,,)`, ..., type constructors are no longer always visible and instead are exported in a new module `Data.BuiltInTypes` which is imported by default like `Prelude`. `-XNoImplicitBuiltInTypes` is introduced to change this behavior.
 * Deprecate the `'` syntax of `-XDataKinds`, reserving this syntax for Template Haskell name quotation.
+Introduce a new warning, `-Wprime-data-kinds` which warns of the usage of the syntax.
 * Deprecate the `''` syntax in Template Haskell.
+Introduce a new warning, `-Wdouble-prime-template-haskell` which warns of the usage of the syntax.
-* Introduce a new warning, `-Wpun-declaration`, which warns the user when a declaration introduces a type constructor, type variable or a data constructor that clashes with an identifier in another namespace.
+* Introduce a new warning, `-Wpun-bindings`, which warns the user when a binding binds a name  that would clash with another identifier if Haskell had a single unified namespace.
-* Introduce a new warning, `-Wpuns`, which warns the user of using an identifier that is found in both namespaces.
+* Introduce a new warning, `-Wpuns`, which warns the user of using an identifier that would be referred to another identifier if Haskell had a single unified namespace.
+* The deprecation strategy for the `'` syntax in `-XDataKinds` and `''` syntax in `-XTemplateHaskell` is the following:
+  * In the next release add `-Wpun-bindings`, `-Wpuns`, `-Wprime-data-kinds` and `-Wdouble-prime-template-haskell` to `-Wcompat`.
+  * Three releases from after this proposal is implemented add all four warnings to `-Wall`.
+  * Seven releases from after this proposal is implemented deprecate the syntax and enable `-Wprime-data-kinds` and `-Wdouble-prime-template-haskell` by default.
+  * Fifteen releases from after this proposal is implemented reject the syntax.

+### Extended Proposed Change Specification

+#### Unify Namespace Qualifiers

+* Change `pattern` syntax in `-XPatternSynonyms` to use `data` keyword instead.
+Introduce `-Wpattern-import` warning that warns when `pattern` syntax is used.
+Add it to `-Wcompat`.
+* If this proposal is accepted before the [fixities proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0008-type-infix.rst) is implemented, amend that proposal to use `data` instead of `value`.

+#### Add `~` operator

+* Remove `a ~ b` as a special syntax and introduce a `a ~ b` type operator and add it to `Data.BuiltInTypes`

 ## Examples

 Here are some examples of the new syntax: